The "I'll Start Tomorrow" Trap: Why Waiting to Invest Costs More Than You Think

 Here's the thing that makes this sting.
 You're not broke.
 You're not missing information.
 You're just not starting.

-The average American household spends $3,458 per year on dining out, according to the Bureau of Labor Statistics Consumer Expenditure Survey (2023).
-That's about $66 a week.
-The average American spends $1,000 or more per year on lottery tickets, according to a 2024 analysis by LendingTree.
-That's $19 a week going to a "game" where you have a 1-in-292-million chance of winning the big prize.
+The average American household spends $3,945 a year on food away from home, according to the Bureau of Labor Statistics Consumer Expenditure Survey for 2024.
+That's about $76 a week.
+Americans spent an average of $320 each on lottery tickets in 2023, according to LendingTree, and in Massachusetts, the heaviest-playing state, the per-person average was about $915.
+That is about $6 a week nationally and nearly $18 a week in Massachusetts, going to a "game" where you have a 1-in-292-million chance of winning the big prize.

 You know about the coffee habit.
 You know about the streaming services you haven't opened in months.
 You know about the impulse buys on Amazon that show up and immediately become clutter.